Robert Blakey (writer): Works

 Blakey's major work was History of the Philosophy of Mind, embracing the opinions of all Writers on Mental Science from the Earliest Times to the Present Day, 4 vols.
 1848, an encyclopedic work on European metaphysics.
+For this achievement, he was personally awarded a gold medal by Leopold I of Belgium.
 He followed generally the line of the Scottish Enlightenment, and French philosophy as represented by Victor Cousin's Cours.
 He drew on George Lewes and John Daniel Morell, Joseph Marie, baron de Gérando, Jacob Brucker and August Heinrich Ritter.
 With a chronological method, he succeeded in writing a popular work combining biography and short summaries of philosophical positions.
 Related books were: